 7) Crosscut Saw

 A crosscut saw is used for cutting wood against the grain.
 You can use it to cut branches out of shrubs and trees or shorten planks of wood.
 A handsaw is also good for trimming PVC pipe.
 If you plan to do a lot of sawing, however, you might need a power saw too.
+Except for a crosscut saw, you can use circular saws to cut thick wood“.

 8) Tape Measure